borisbenedikter/robotic-systems-ros-course/README.md

   - `quadcopter_simulation/`: Example for simulating a quadcopter. -->

 - **`resources/`**: Additional resources such as lecture slides and recommended readings.
-  - `Dockerfile`: Dockerfile for setting up a Ubuntu 22.04 environment with ROS Iron installed.
-The image can be used to run the course examples and projects.
-Also you can use it to import a WSL2 distro with ROS Iron installed.
+  - `pre_installed_image`: Constains a Dockerfile and instructions for setting up a Ubuntu 22.04 environment with ROS Iron installed.
+The docker image can be used to run the course examples and projects.
+Also you can use it to import a WSL2 distro with ROS Iron installed in your Windows machine.
   <!-- - `slides/`: Lecture slides used in the course.
   - `papers/`: Research papers and articles related to robotics.
   - `additional_reading.md`: Additional reading materials and references. -->